Young-won/deepbiome/docs/source/prerequisites.rst

 `deepbiome` packages takes microbiome abundance data as input and uses the phylogenetic taxonomy to guide the decision of the optimal number of layers and neurons in the deep learning architecture.

-To use `deepbiome`, you can use the microbiome abundance data with the form:
+To use deepbiome, you can experiment (1) **`k` times repeatition** or (2) **`k` fold cross-validation**.
+For each experiment, we asuume that the dataset is given by

-    1. A list of input files for `k` times repeatition or `k`-fold cross validation.
+    1. **A list of `k` input files for `k` times repeatition.**
-    2. One input file for `k` times cross validation.
+    1. **One input file for `k` fold cross-validation.**

-With the list of inputs
+With a list of k inputs for k times repeatition
 ------------------------------------------------------

+Deepbiome needs 4 data as follow:
+1. **the tree information**
+1. **the lists of the input files** (each file has all sample's information for one repeatition)
+1. **the list of the name of input files**
+1. **y**

+For `k` times repeatition, we can use the list of `k` input files.
+Each file has all sample's information for one repeatition.
+In addition, we can set **the training index for each repeatition**.
+If we set the index file, deepbiome build the training set for each repeatition based on each fold index in the index file.
+If not, deepbiome will generate the index file locally.

-Dataset should have the format as follow:
+Eath data should have the csv format as follow:

 tree information (.csv)
+    A file about the phylogenetic tree information.
-    Example of the genus dictionary
+    Below is an example file of the phylogenetic tree information dictionary

     .. csv-table:: Example of genus dictionary
         :class: longtable
         :file: data/genus48_dic.csv

-lists of the name of input files (.csv)
+list of the names of `k` input files (.csv)
-    Example with 4 sample, 4 repeatition (4-fold cross validation)
+    If we want to use the list of the input files, we need the make a list of the names of each input file.
+    Below is an example file for `k=4` repeatition.

-    .. csv-table:: Example of input file name list
+    .. csv-table:: Example of the list of `k` input file names
         :class: longtable
         :file: data/gcount_list.csv

-directory contain the list of the input files
+list of `k` input files
-    Example with 4 sample, 4 repeatition (4-fold cross validation)
+    Each file should have each repeatition's sample microbiome abandunce.
+    Below is an example file for `k=4` repeatition.
+This example is `gcount_0001.csv` for the first repeatition in the list of the names of input files above.
+This file has the 4 samples' microbiome abandunce.

-    .. csv-table:: Example of each input file (.csv)
+    .. csv-table:: Example of one input file (.csv) of `k` inputs.
         :class: longtable
         :file: data/gcount_0001.csv

 y (.csv)
-    Example with 4 sample, 4 repeatition (4-fold cross validation)

-    One column for one repeatition
+    One column contains y samples for one repeatition.
+    Below is an example file for `k=4` repeatition.
+For each repeatition (column) has outputs of 4 samples for each repeatition.

     .. csv-table:: Example of y file (.csv)
         :class: longtable
         :file: data/y.csv

 index for training set for each repetation (.csv)
-    Example with 4 sample, 4 repeatition (4-fold cross validation)

-    One column for one repeatition.
+    For each repeatition, we have to set the training and test set.
+If the index file is given, the deepbiome library set the training set and test set based on the index file.
+Below is the example of the index file.
+Each column has the training indexs for each repeatition.
+The deepbiome will only use the samples in this index set for training.
+Below is an example for `k=4` repeatition

     .. csv-table:: Example of index file (.csv)
         :class: longtable